Dr Neera Bhatia

 End of Life Decision making

-Bhatia, Neera and Tibballs, James, 2014,Deficiencies and Missed Opportunities to Formulate Clinical Guidelines in Australia for Withholding or Withdrawing Life-Sustaining Treatment in Severely Disabled and Impaired Infants, Journal of Bioethical Inquiry: DOI 10.1007/s11673-014-9572-x.
+Neera Bhatia (with James Tibballs), 2015,Deficiencies and Missed Opportunities to Formulate Clinical Guidelines in Australia for Withholding or Withdrawing Life-Sustaining Treatment in Severely Disabled and Impaired Infants, Journal of Bioethical Inquiry: vol.12, no. 3.
+DOI 10.1007/s11673-014-9572-x.

 Bhatia, Neera 2008, Telesurgery and the law, in Telesurgery, Springer, Berlin, Germany, pp.171-177.